-TTA methods for OD~\citep{stfar,fullytesttimeOD} first fine-tune the detector on a source domain closer to the target domain before adaptation.
-For VLODs, this step is not required, since they already show strong ZS performance on most datasets.
-We study the effect of fine-tuning followed by adaptation and assess whether this step is beneficial for VLODs.
-We consider two cases: First, the source domain is PASCAL VOC~\citep{pascal_voc} and the target domains are Watercolor, Comic, and ClipArt~\citep{inoue2018crossdomain}.
-This setting is popular in OD domain adaptation and provides a significant domain shift that challenges adaptation.
-Second, the source domain is COCO~\citep{lin2014microsoft} and the target domain is COCO-C. This setting is slightly less challenging, since adaptation occurs within the same dataset; only the synthetic corruptions differ.
+\textbf{Effect of Fine-tuning VLODs before Adaptation. } Prior TTA methods for ODs~\cite{stfar,fullytesttimeOD} first fine-tune the detector on a source domain that is closer to the target domain before adaptation.
+For VLODs, however, this step is not necessarily required, since they already exhibit strong ZS performance on most datasets.
+We therefore study the effect of fine-tuning before adaptation and assess whether it is beneficial for VLODs.
+We consider two settings.
+First, the source domain is PASCAL VOC~\cite{pascal_voc}, and the target domains are Watercolor, Comic, and ClipArt~\cite{inoue2018crossdomain}.
+This setting is common in OD domain adaptation and introduces a substantial domain shift that challenges adaptation.
+Second, the source domain is COCO~\cite{lin2014microsoft}, and the target domain is COCO-C. This setting is less challenging because adaptation remains within the same dataset, and only the synthetic corruptions differ.

 The results for the two settings are reported in \Cref{tab:ft-pascal,tab:ft-coco}.
-We observe two patterns for the two settings.
-Fine-tuning on PASCAL VOC reduces the generalization ability of the model, and the performance drops on the three style-shift domains.
-Although our method improves over ZS in both cases by a similar margin, the absolute AP with fine-tuning is lower than without fine-tuning.
-In contrast, fine-tuning on COCO increases ZS on COCO-C. This is likely due to the small domain shift between the source and target and the large amount of training data.
-Our method also improves over ZS in this setting, which demonstrates its effectiveness.
-In summary, fine-tuning VLODs helps when training data are abundant and the target domain is close to the source, but it adds a training step and computational cost.
+We observe two distinct patterns.
+Fine-tuning on PASCAL VOC reduces the model's generalization ability, leading to lower performance on the three style-shift domains.
+Although our method improves over ZS in both cases by a similar margin, the absolute AP after fine-tuning remains lower than without fine-tuning.
+In contrast, fine-tuning on COCO improves ZS performance on COCO-C. This is likely because the domain shift between source and target is small and the training set is large.
+Our method further improves over ZS in this setting, which confirms its effectiveness.
+Overall, fine-tuning VLODs is beneficial when training data are abundant and the target domain is close to the source, but it introduces an additional training step and extra computational cost.